Skip to main content

 Key Takeaways

-Many freelancers and small businesses only deal with hosting when something goes wrong: the website is slow, a form doesn’t work, emails don’t arrive, or the site suddenly goes offline.
-Then hosting goes from “invisible background” to acute problem - and that costs money.
-Not just through downtime, but through loss of trust: anyone who encounters a shaky website on first impression asks less often.
+Many freelancers and small businesses only deal with hosting when something goes wrong: the website is slow, a form does not work, the site suddenly goes offline, or a change cannot be rolled back cleanly.
+Then hosting turns from invisible background into an acute problem.

 Three Decisions for the Right Choice